drrk/glcd-tilda/readme.txt

 readme.txt file for Arduino glcd library

-INSTALL
-This library should be unziped into a folder named glcd in the libraries directory.
-If you already have a folder called libraries in your Arduino sketchbook directory, unzip the glcd files there.
-If not, create a folder called libraries in the sketchbook folder, and drop the library folder here.
-Alternatively you can install it directly in the arduino distribution by placing it in the libraries directory where the arduino distribution was installed.
-For arduino release 0018 and later that would be:
-{installdir}/libraries
-Then re-start the Arduino programming environment, and you should see the glcd library in the Sketch > Import LIbrary menu.

-DOCUMENTATION
-The documentation can be found in the doc directory.
-There is an overview document named GLCD_Documentation.pdf and detailed reference material in GLCDref.htm.

-CONFIG
-Configuration files for defining pins and panel charactoristics are in the config folder.
-The library is capable of auto-configuring when using a standard processor and panel with the suggested wiring.
-If you need to modify the configuration see the documentation for details on how to do this.

-EXAMPLES
-The example sketches are in the examples folder and can be accessed from the IDE menu by selecting File > Examples > glcd

-GLCDdemo provides a good introduction to the functionality of the library.

-GLCDdiags is a test sketch to help get things up and running and provides diagnostic information that can help with troubleshooting.

-Other example sketches are provided that show how to use various capabilities of the library.

 FONTS
 The library is supplied with fixed and variable width font definitons located in the fonts folder.
 See the documentation for information on adding